Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Measuring hyperbolic shears and shapes

+\para{Pointed geodesics} We now define a natural family of basepoints associated to boundary leaves of $\tlambda$.
+For $v\in \cH$ and its associated hexagon $H_v$, define the \emph{$\lambda$-boundary} $\partiall H_v$ of $H_v$ to be the set of leaves of $\tlambda$ that meet $\partial H_v$.
 For $v\in \cH$ and $g$ a leaf of $\partiall H_v$, define $p_v$ to be the orthogonal projection of $v$ to $g$.
 Observe that $v$ and $p_v$ lie along the same (singular) leaf of $\Ol(X)$.
 The orientation of $S$ gives $H_v$ an orientation and hence orients $\partial H_v$; this yields an orientation-preserving, isometric identification of $(g, p_v)$ with $(\RR, 0)$.
 We refer to points on a based geodesic by their signed distance to the basepoint, so that $0$ refers to $p_v$ while $\pm x$ refer to the points at signed distance $\pm x$ from $p_v$.

 For a pair $v \neq w\in \cH$ not in the same component of $\tSp$, there is a unique geodesic $g_v^w\in \partiall H_v$ that separates $v$ from $w$.
 Symmetrically, there is such a pointed geodesic $g_w^v\in \partiall H_w$ separating $w$ from $v$.
 Note that $g_v^w=g_w^v$ occurs if and only if this leaf is isolated, and by the assumption that $\lambda$ is measured, projects to a simple closed curve component of $\lambda$.
 Even in this case, the points $p_v$ and $p_w$ are in general different.